 As well as common words used in academic writing, there are also common phrases and linking words for creating coherence and transitioning between ideas.
 Look at these pages for words to start and link sentences:

 We learn vocabulary by immersion and through regular repetition and usage.
 If you would like to develop your general vocabulary try reading widely, like a good quality newspaper or magazine in your field.
-Look at this page for more on enhancing your vocabulary:

 These are a type of dictionary especially designed for the needs of language learners.
 You can find many language learner dictionaries in the Library, such as The Oxford Advanced Learner’s Dictionary - try searching for ‘advanced learner’s English dictionary’ in the Brookes Library catalogue.